Deep-Reinforcement-Learning-RUG/catch-assignment/README.md

 ## Installation

-Before running the code, make sure you properly setup the project:
+Before running the code, make sure you properly install the dependencies:

 ```
-python3 setup.py
+python3 -m pip install -r requirements.txt
 ```

-This will install all necessary dependencies.
 The code has been tested with Python 3.11.

 ## Running the code

 Now, you should be able to simply run the `main.py` as any other script.

 In order to allow us for easy grading, we implemented a simple test that checks wheter your `requirements.txt` file is complete and that your code runs without errors.
 You can run this test by executing the following command:

 ```
 source test.sh